markjprice/cs12dotnet8/docs/sql-server/README.md

 ## Scaffolding models using an existing database

+The instructions for this section are in the book and are the same for both SQL Server and SQLite.
+But the command you must enter at the command prompt or termimal is different.

 For SQL Server, change the database provider and connection string, as shown in the following command:
 ```
 dotnet ef dbcontext scaffold "Data Source=.;Initial Catalog=Northwind;Integrated Security=true;Encrypt=true;TrustServerCertificate=true;" Microsoft.EntityFrameworkCore.SqlServer --table Categories --table Products --output-dir AutoGenModels --namespace WorkingWithEFCore.AutoGen --data-annotations --context NorthwindDb